-Malasakit - We are driven by our mission to serve our customers for the inclusive development of our nation out of our care for their hopes and dreams.
-"Malasakit" is a value shared by both the Bank, as an organization, and its employees, as manifested in their everyday work.
+Malasakit - We are driven by our mission to serve our customer for the inclusive development of our nation out of our care for their hopes and dreams.
+Further, this "malasakit" is reciprocated between the Bank and its employees as manifested in our everyday work.